Travel grants that specifically promote research are available to all NDPIA members.

 The application should include:

-- A completed application form including a proposed budget
+- A completed application form including a proposed budget.
+Click here to download the application form for the NDPIA travel grants

 - A description of the purpose of the research visit, which includes the relevance of the visit to the NDPIA applicant’s research project and the added value of the knowledge gained for the applicant and their research environment.
 The description must be no more than one A4 page.